-Proposals for residential development will be permitted where the net residential density is a minimum of 30 dwellings per hectare.
-Lower density levels may be permitted where it can be demonstrated that:
+Proposals for residential development will be permitted where the net residential density level is a minimum of 30 dwellings per hectare.
+Variation in density levels may be permitted where it can be demonstrated that the proposed development:

-- 1. They are necessary to protect the character of the site or the surrounding area; or - 2.
-They are necessary to protect the amenity of existing or future residents; and - 3.
-They still make adequately efficient use of the site. - 6.47 The Northern Strategy Area is characterised by high density, Victorian terraced housing, constructed to accommodate a rapidly expanding population.
-Average density levels for terraced housing in the Northern Strategy Area are 70 dwellings per hectare.
-Although some modern lower density properties exist in the area, the supply is limited. - 6.48 In order to halt the process of depopulation it is essential to ensure a supply of new accommodation that is built to a high standard of design and provides diversity in the type of residential properties available.
+- 1. Does not adversely affect the character of the site or surrounding area; - 2.
+Makes efficient use of the site, and - 3.
+Has regard to the amenity of existing and future residents. - 6.46.
+The Northern Strategy Area is characterised by high density, Victorian terraced housing, constructed to accommodate a rapidly expanding population.
+Average density levels for terraced housing in the Northern Strategy Area is 70 dwellings per hectare.
+Although some modern lower density properties exist in the area, the supply is limited. - 6.47.
+In order to halt the process of depopulation it is essential to ensure a supply of new accommodation that is built to a high standard of design and provides diversity in the type of residential properties available.
 This policy will require all new development in the Northern Strategy Area to be built at a minimum density level of 30 dwellings per hectare.
-Although still comparatively high, the imposition of a density level of 30 dwellings per hectare will allow for diversity in the housing market whilst still ensuring the efficient use of land. - 6.49 Developments that propose lower or higher density levels will only be permitted where it can be demonstrated that the proposed density level makes the most effective use of the land and does not adversely affect the character of the site or surrounding area.
+Although still comparatively high, the imposition of a density level of 30 dwellings per hectare will allow for diversity in the housing market whilst still ensuring the efficient use of land. - 6.48.
+Developments that propose lower or higher density levels will only be permitted where it can be demonstrated that the proposed density level makes the most effective use of the land and does not adversely affect the character of the site or surrounding area.